Home Music ProductionMIDI Keyboard Buying Guides How to Choose a MIDI Keyboard [Beginner’s Guide]

 Simply put, it’s just data, or a representation of sound, without actually being sound.

-That data gets transferred to your computer (and more specifically your sequencer) as a message.
+That data gets transferred to your computer (more specifically your sequencer) as a message.

-Then you can edit and quantize it yourself in the form of what looks like small bars of information.
+Then you can edit and quantize it yourself as small bars of information.

-After recording what you played, the computer sends a message back to the synthesizer and the synth creates audio by interpreting the message.
+After recording what you played through a sequencer like FL Studio, the computer sends MIDI data back to the synthesizer, which generates audio by interpreting the instructions.

 Kind of mind-blowing when you think about it, and also a bit complex.